digitalex/codeless/README.md

-# Codeless AI
+# Codeless AI -- Write systems, not code
-Write systems, not code
+Codeless is to to Python code what a compiler is to machine code.
+You write the interface, you approve the tests, the AI writes the implementation.
+You should not have to ever look at the implementation, just like you should never have to inspect the machine code produced by a compiler.
+If the tests pass, why ever look at the code?
+Uncertain that the code is correct?
+Write more tests!

 ## Getting started